speedovation/CrashReporter-Qt-Breakpad/README.md

 #Working
 * Crash reporter features like send report, create issue.

+## Finished
+* Crash reporter
+* Server side done.
+Dmp file upload and send mail is also done.

 ## TODO
 * Examples
 * Handler
 * Add screenshots
+* Share web server code for uploading dmp file and send mail to developers
 * Any WIKI page about how easy to use breakpad with Qt.
+* Enable create issue button in crash reporter

 # License
 * Apache 2.0 license